 - The associated email address is no longer accessible

-No matter the reason, we’ll walk you through three reliable ways to change your WordPress username—from beginner-friendly to more advanced approaches.
+No matter the reason, here are three reliable ways to change your WordPress username—from beginner-friendly to advanced—plus optional cleanup steps and pro tips.

 Important: Back Up First

-Before you touch anything, back up your website.
+Before you touch anything, back up your website (files + database).

 Even if you’re just updating user data, things can go sideways.
-If you’re locked out of your account and don’t have a proper backup, restoring access can be a pain.
+If you’re locked out and don’t have a proper backup, restoring access is a headache.
+Take a full backup that includes the wp_users and wp_usermeta tables.

 Method 1: Beginner-Friendly – Create a New Admin User

-This is the safest and most foolproof method.
-You’ll create a new user with your preferred username, transfer content, and then delete the old user.
+This is the safest, most foolproof approach.
+You’ll create a new user with your preferred username, verify access, attribute content to the new user, then remove the old one.

 Step 1: Add a New User